cu-computer-systems/cu-computer-systems.github.io/collections/_headlines/cmas.md

 layout: headlines_layout
 title: THIS IS YOUR PRESIDENT SPEAKING
 caption: Spoofing Presidental Alerts
+lede: Our research shows that it is possible for a physically-proximate attacker to spoof Wireless Emergency Alerts, including Presidential alerts, AMBER alerts, and other imminent threat alerts to cell phones within range.
 image_url: /assets/img/slider/lab-bench.png
 image_alt: LTE Software Radio
 targeturl: /headlines/cmas.html